 In my misery I started thinking of all the things I would be doing if I wasn’t wrapped up in this pain, and a blanket.
 My mind traveled back to the weeks prior to the pain and all of the things I was doing on a daily basis to promote physical and mental wellness.
 I had a daily meditation practice that I had abruptly stopped, I was out walking daily and often working out at home.

-The situation that was causing me stress was not personal, and it that I mean it was not meant to be taken personally.
+The situation that was causing me stress was not personal, meaning it was not meant to be taken personally.
 From the very beginning I knew that and I was also assured that there was nothing I could have done to change it, yet my unwillingness to accept the situation as it was, seeing any sort of repose on my part as giving up on something important, allowed me wallow in guilt and anguish.
 It allowed me to stay still, to feel sorry for myself and make myself unwell.

 A good friend asked me some tough questions that not only led me to some very honest contemplation, it led me to three hours of crying.
 After that I meditated for an hour.
 My entire perspective shifted.
 What I wanted to give the situation at hand was compassion, understanding and love.
 I was giving none of that to myself.
 I fed myself that outdated bullshit of self blame, maybe things would have been different if I had been less of this and more of this.
 I wasn’t sitting in integrity with myself, I was not holding myself in a loving space and in turn my entire focus was skewed.
 I am happy to say that I am maintaining a daily meditation practice again.
 It allows me to access a quiet place of non judgement within myself and move through struggle with grace.
 Letting go does not have to mean giving up.
 Sometimes it simply means loosening our grip and allowing the energy to flow where it is needed.
 I have started to move again.
 I am busier at work and it is colder outside, my daily walks are not as feasible but I have started shaking what my mama gave me at every opportunity.
 I close my office door several times a day, put on some old skool hip hop and just move.
 Last night at home the dog and I were grooving to Bust a move as we moved out old energy out and invited new energy in.